Sessions and segments in GA4

 And finally, after you set up all the necessary fields, press “Save and Apply”.

 Putting words into action

 For the purposes of this example, we have just created a user segment.
 However, we want to show you how the three segments would differ in real practice.
 In the free form exploration below, we have configured the three segments we discussed, and created a table to see how the number of events change from one segment to the other.

 Final notes on the results we have:

-We did not dive in the interface components of this exploration.
-This was meant to only show you the difference between the 3 segments, and give you a better understanding of the outcome of each one.
+We did not dive into the interface components of this exploration.
+This was meant only to show you the difference between the 3 segments, and give you a better understanding of the outcome of each one.

 We hope this article will help you a little further in understanding Google Analytics 4 and provide some more clarity on segments and how to set them up.
 The definite replacement will already take place in the summer of 2023.
 Take this opportunity to get familiar with the new setup.
 We will be happy to support you with any questions and carry out the migration for you.